 If you’re used to spending long hours on the treadmill or bike, get ready to change your idea of working out.

 Long, steady endurance cardio is officially out the window.
 In fact, that slow plodding away on the elliptical machine or stair-climber may actually be making you lose muscle and store fat!

 I understand what it means to have a busy schedule, and I certainly don’t have time to spend hours at the gym every day.
-That’s why I opt for High Intensity Interval Training, or burst training.
+That’s why I opt for high-intensity interval training (HIIT), sometimes called burst training.

-Burst train for just 8 minutes a day to:
+Burst train for just eight minutes a day to:

 - Boost your metabolism (Your body keeps working long after you finish bursting.)

 - Burn away fat (You won’t believe how fast it melts away!)

 - Better handle stress (Bursting lowers your stress hormones.)

 - Boost your growth hormone (Bursting helps build muscle.)

 Burst training is fun, fast, and can be done anywhere… from hotel stairways to your backyard.